chrisdone/website/posts/laws.md

 I usually forget the name,
 so writing them up might be helpful for remembering in future.

+# Brooks's law

+Adding manpower to a late software project makes it later.

+Ramp-up time, increased communication overhead are the causes.

 # Parkinson's Law

 C. Northcote Parkinson's law: